Photo: © 2020 John Baston

 Hikers will rejoice at the variety of terrain, from the rolling oak meadows of Sonoma’s Overlook Trail and the mountaintops of Sugarloaf Ridge State Park to the redwood forests of Jack London State Historic Park.
 There’s plenty to explore!
-If you love the outdoors but are looking for less physical activity, a slow stroll through Sonoma Botanical Garden or Cornerstone Sonoma reveals stunning and often rare plants, not to mention gorgeous gardens.
+If you love the outdoors but are looking for less physical activity, a slow stroll through Sonoma Botanical Garden reveals stunning and often rare plants, not to mention gorgeous gardens.

 * * * * *

 Whether you opt to spend your rainy day indoors or outdoors, Sonoma Valley is filled with plenty of activities to keep you engaged and totally at ease.
 Regardless of which you choose, you’ll come to see why winter is indeed the valley’s best-kept secret.
 Quiet, relaxed and dazzlingly beautiful, Sonoma Valley is a little piece of paradise.